Commercial building fire damage showing smoke-damaged office interior

 Content & Equipment Salvage

 Critical business equipment (servers, machinery, inventory) is cataloged and either cleaned on-site or transported to our facility.
-Electronics receive specialized anti-corrosion treatment within the first 48 hours.
+Electronics receive specialized anti-corrosion treatment within the first 48 hours to prevent irreversible damage.
+Inventory is documented with detailed condition reports that support both insurance claims and internal asset tracking.

 Structural Smoke & Water Mitigation